guskar/Laboration-1/README.md

 number: A number representing number of steps to transpose chords.

 Throws:
-Error: Will be thrown if argument is not of type array/array is empty/chords isn´t in CHORD-SCALE/isn´t of type number between 1-11.
+Error Will be thrown if argument is not of type array/array is empty/chords isn´t in CHORD-SCALE/isn´t of type number between 1-11.

 ### Example